SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 Indeed.

 So why is that not what's happening?
-There could be several reasons:
+There could be several reasons; I can think of at least 3:

-- _Maybe they know something we don't._  For all the length of this post, we really only know 4 numbers: the number of observed VTEs in vaccinees (37), the number of vaccinees (5 million), the rate of VTE per forthnight in Europeans (3.8e-5), and the populatio of Europe (446 million).
+- _Maybe they know something we don't._  For all the length of this post, we really only know 4 numbers: the number of observed VTEs in vaccinees (37), the number of vaccinees (5 million), the rate of VTE per fortnight in Europeans generally (3.8e-5), and the population of Europe (446 million).
 The PRAC knows complete medical histories, and thus may be on the trail of something more subtle that is not visible in the top-line numbers.
+True, they could be more transparent, but they're not necessarily doing the wrong thing here.
 - _Maybe they're extremely cautious, beyond any ability to compare risks._  That is, they see the VTEs in vaccinees and are paralyzed by fear.
 This is, of course, worthy of our sympathy even though it is not rational.
-- _Maybe they're in severe political blame-avoidance mode._  One can realize there is no VTE danger posed by the vaccine, but expecting voters to realize this might be going out on a limb.
-While true, that position deserves our contempt: politicians who would prefer citizens die of COVID-19 rather than save them with a medically useful but politically perilous vaccine are drowning in their sociopathic self-regard.
+- _Maybe they're in severe political blame-avoidance mode._  One can realize there is no VTE danger posed by the vaccine, but doubt the ability of voters to realize the same thing.
+  While likely true, this position deserves our contempt: politicians who would prefer citizens die of COVID-19 rather than save them with a medically useful but politically perilous vaccine are paralyzed by the basilisk-like gaze of their sociopathic self-regard.

-The AZ/OX vaccine, whatever stupidities it may have perpetrated in its first clinical trial, _does not look like it's at fault for clotting adverse events_.
-It should be restored to service as fast as possible in Europe, to prevent further COVID-19 deaths.
+The AZ/OX vaccine, whatever stupidities may have been perpetrated in its name in its first clinical trial, _does not look like it's at fault for clotting adverse events_.
+It should be restored to service as fast as possible, to prevent further COVID-19 deaths.

 ---